ddesmond/ddesmond.github.io/_notes/Public/Environment Variables.md

 Clayman uses environment variables to automaticaly drive the Library or user data loading.

-Default Clayman user folder is always created at the user home folder, ex. `C:/Users/Des/Clayman` or `/home/des/Clayman`.
+Default [[Clayman User Folder]] is always created at the user home folder, ex. `C:/Users/Des/Clayman` or `/home/des/Clayman`.

-Setting `CLAYMAN_USER_FOLDER` will load the Clayman user folder from there.
+Setting `CLAYMAN_USER_FOLDER` will load the [[Clayman User Folder]] from there.
 Be sure to copy the whole folder Clayman creates so it can properly load all files.

 ```
 CLAYMAN_USER_FOLDER = /path/to/Clayman_user_folder